bamos/latex-templates/README.md

 [LaTeX][latex] is a typesetting program used to produce high quality technical documents.
-Formatting LaTeX documents is difficult and pre-built templates are often difficult to modify.
+Formatting LaTeX documents is difficult and pre-built templates are often difficult to tweak.
-This repository contains LaTeX templates I'm curating and creating that strive to be minimalist, which are best viewed on [this webpage][www].
+This repository contains LaTeX templates I'm curating and creating that strive to be simple with minimalist code.
+Pictures of each template are available on [this webpage][www].
 See my other LaTeX projects at [bamos/cv][cv] and [bamos/beamer-snippets][beamer-snippets].

 ![Screenshot](https://raw.githubusercontent.com/bamos/latex-templates/master/screenshot.png?raw=true)

 ## Writing Check
-The Makefile's will use [btford/write-good][write-good] to error and not build the document if the content contains the passive voice and throw a warning (but still build the document) for other errors.
+I'm two months into a CS Ph.D. program and all my LaTeX writing is technical.
+I often place the passive voice in technical documents where the active voice better suits and have been searching for ways to automatically prevent using the passive voice.
+I recognize that using the passive voice can be favorable, as [this article][pv1] and [Wikipedia][pv2] describe, but I want to break my bad habit of misusing the passive voice.

+I've found the [btford/write-good][wg] project, which is a native linter for English prose and works well on plaintext [LaTeX][latex] documents.
+I've updated the [Makefile's][make] in my [latex-templates project][lt] to use `write-good` and refuse to build documents containing passive voice.
+I see forcing the active voice in LaTeX document as using the `-Werror` flag in C and C++ programs.
+All other messages are output as warnings after building.

 Note: The return status and correct flag handling are available in my fork at [bamos/write-good][bamos/write-good].
+I've submitted a [pull request][pr] to merge these changes into the original repository.

+I understand this forceful option isn't desirable for everybody.
+The check will run if `write-good` installed and on your `PATH`.
+You can disable this check by commenting out the first call to `write-good` in the Makefile with the `#` character.

 ## Contributing.
 Contributions are highly welcomed!